Crabbicles/Crabbicles/README.md

 - Python

 Currently I am:
--Pursuing education in the Environmental Sector -Pursuing student co-op work in the Environmental Sector
+- Pursuing education in the Environmental Sector
+- Pursuing student co-op work in the Environmental Sector

 Thanks for checking out my profile 😄